 Actions in the Garnet landscape area will occur within 106,470 acres of Priority 2 habitat lands.
-The State recommends up to \$2.2 million dollars for actions within this landscape, with these funds being directed to any of the identified actions, including \$360,000 for riparian habitat enhancements on the Little Blackfoot River that are further outlined in Section 3.2.2.10.
-As indicated in Section 4.2.2 and Section 6, following completion of needed project development efforts, easements or acquisitions will require a subsequent approval of the proposed transaction, once it is fully developed, by the Trustee, following consideration of input from the public,

-Advisory Council, and Trustee Restoration Council.
+The State recommends up to \$2.2 million dollars for actions within this landscape, including \$360,000 for riparian habitat enhancements on the Little Blackfoot River that are further outlined in Section 3.2.2.10.
+As indicated in Section 4.2.2 and Section 6, following completion of needed project development efforts, easements or acquisitions will require a subsequent approval of the proposed transaction, once it is fully developed, by the Trustee, following consideration of input from the public, Advisory Council, and Trustee Restoration Council.
 As also indicated in Section 6, funding of individual projects within terrestrial landscape areas will be based on cost-effectiveness and cost:benefit, rather than on concept proposal estimates.